Villanova-AI/villanova_developers/docs/villanova10/docs/community/code-of-conduct.md

 sidebarDepth: 2
 ---

-# Entando Contributor Covenant Code of Conduct
+# Villanova Contributor Covenant Code of Conduct

 ## Our Pledge